Natural science: Medieval natural philosophy (1100–1600)

-Later philosophers made their own classifications of the natural sciences.
-Robert Kilwardby wrote On the Order of the Sciences in the 13th century that classed medicine as a mechanical science, along with agriculture, hunting and theater while defining natural science as the science that deals with bodies in motion.
-Roger Bacon, an English friar and philosopher, wrote that natural science dealt with "a principle of motion and rest, as in the parts of the elements of fire, air, earth and water, and in all inanimate things made from them."
+Later, philosophers made their own classifications of the natural sciences.
+Robert Kilwardby wrote On the Order of the Sciences in the 13th century that classed medicine as a mechanical science, along with agriculture, hunting, and theater, while defining natural science as the science that deals with bodies in motion.
+Roger Bacon, an English friar and philosopher, wrote that natural science dealt with "a principle of motion and rest, as in the parts of the elements of fire, air, earth, and water, and in all inanimate things made from them."
 These sciences also covered plants, animals and celestial bodies.

 Later in the 13th century, a Catholic priest and theologian Thomas Aquinas defined natural science as dealing with "mobile beings" and "things which depend on a matter not only for their existence but also for their definition."
-There was wide agreement among scholars in medieval times that natural science was about bodies in motion, although there was division about the inclusion of fields including medicine, music, and perspective.
-Philosophers pondered questions including the existence of a vacuum, whether motion could produce heat, the colors of rainbows, the motion of the earth, whether elemental chemicals exist, and were in the atmosphere rain is formed.
+There was broad agreement among scholars in medieval times that natural science was about bodies in motion.
+However, there was division about including fields such as medicine, music, and perspective.
+Philosophers pondered questions including the existence of a vacuum, whether motion could produce heat, the colors of rainbows, the motion of the earth, whether elemental chemicals exist, and where in the atmosphere rain is formed.

 In the centuries up through the end of the Middle Ages, natural science was often mingled with philosophies about magic and the occult.
-Natural philosophy appeared in a wide range of forms, from treatises to encyclopedias to commentaries on Aristotle.
+Natural philosophy appeared in various forms, from treatises to encyclopedias to commentaries on Aristotle.
 The interaction between natural philosophy and Christianity was complex during this period; some early theologians, including Tatian and Eusebius, considered natural philosophy an outcropping of pagan Greek science and were suspicious of it.
 Although some later Christian philosophers, including Aquinas, came to see natural science as a means of interpreting scripture, this suspicion persisted until the 12th and 13th centuries.
 The Condemnation of 1277, which forbade setting philosophy on a level equal with theology and the debate of religious constructs in a scientific context, showed the persistence with which Catholic leaders resisted the development of natural philosophy even from a theological perspective.
 Aquinas and Albertus Magnus, another Catholic theologian of the era, sought to distance theology from science in their works.
 "I don't see what one's interpretation of Aristotle has to do with the teaching of the faith," he wrote in 1271.